Healthy Carrot Muffins made with applesauce, oats, whole wheat flour and maple syrup. Fluffy, light and moist carrot cake muffins!

 Here are my top tips for the best healthy carrot muffins after perfecting this recipe for over 8 years.

-• You can use yogurt instead of applesauce: If all you have is plain yogurt or Greek yogurt, it could work.
-Just keep in mind your muffins will be less sweet, so add 2-3 tablespoons of maple syrup.
+• You can use yogurt instead of applesauce: Plain yogurt or protein-rich Greek yogurt will work.
+Just keep in mind your muffins will be less sweet, so add extra 2-3 tablespoons of maple syrup.

 • Do not over bake: Remove muffins from the oven as soon as toothpick comes out clean to avoid dry muffins, even if they look not too browned.
 Muffins keep cooking with residual heat.